-This method cannot be used for T-SQL database.
-To rename a t-SQL function, you first have to delete it and recreate it with the new name.
+This method cannot be used for the T-SQL database.
+To rename a T-SQL function, you first have to delete it and recreate it with the new name.
 Make sure that app applications and programs that were using the older function, now they are connected with the new one.

 An aggregate function performs the calculation on a set of values and returns a single value.
 An aggregate function is generally used with the GROUP BY clause of the SELECT statement.
 It ignores null values too.
 They are deterministic and return the same value every time they are called for a specific set of inputs.
 There are certain cases where the aggregate function should be used as an expression.
 There are multiple aggregate functions in SQL and you may use any one of them based on requirements.
 A complete range of aggregate functions in SQL is given as below.

-Each of them has different syntax and they are generally picked based on calculation you want to perform with a function.
+Each of them has different syntax and they are generally picked based on the calculation you want to perform with a function.
 Similarly, SQL offers a complete range of in-built functions to perform operations on data.
-They are useful for mathematical calculations, string concatenation, sub-strings etc. If they are not used correctly then final output is different from your expectations.
-So, it is necessary to understand the functions in SQL and learn to use them effectively with basic syntax and arguments knowledge.
-To know more on SQL functions, join our SQL certification course at JanBask Training and start using them practically right away.
+They are useful for mathematical calculations, string concatenation, sub-strings, etc. If they are not used correctly then the final output is different from your expectations.
+So, it is necessary to understand the function in SQL Server and learn to use them effectively with basic syntax and argument knowledge.
+You should also read a little more on function in sql server example to understand the whole concept in a better manner.
+To know more about SQL functions, join our SQL certification course at JanBask Training and start using them practically right away.